HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 ## User experience

 Jamstack websites are often said to offer a good user experience.
 It's what the entire concept of separating the frontend from the backend and hosting it on the CDN edge is all about.
-We aim to shed light on real-world user experience when using Jamstack websites using the recently launched [Core Web Vitals](https://web.dev/learn-web-vitals/).
+We aim to shed light on real-world user experience when using Jamstack websites using the recently launched <a hreflang="en" href="https://web.dev/learn-web-vitals/">Core Web Vitals</a>.

 The Core Web Vitals are three important factors which can shed light on our understanding of how users are experiencing Jamstack pages in the wild: